KostasEreksonas/st-kostas/README.md

 * [w3m](../main/patches/st-w3m-0.8.3.diff) - for displaying image previews within terminal-based file manager.
 Although I'm not sure if this was necessary as within `Ranger` file manager image previews did not display while using `w3m`, but when I've switched to `ueberzug` for previewing images, they started to show up in `ranger`.
 * [External pipe](../main/patches/st-externalpipe-0.8.4.diff) - for reading and writing simple terminal's screen through a pipe.
 * [External pipe eternal](../main/patches/st-externalpipe-eternal-0.8.3.diff) - allows to use `externalpipe` with the entire terminal history.

+# Installation

+In this section I will add instructions how to install this my custom `st` build.